dymmond/esmerald/docs/en/docs/extras/forms.md

 ### Pydantic dataclass

-A Pydantic dataclass is the same as a normal python dataclass in the end but with some internal extras from Pydantic but for Esmerald, it is the same.
+A Pydantic dataclass is the same as a normal python dataclass in the end but with some internal extras from Pydantic but for Ravyn, it is the same.

 ```python hl_lines="14 25 28"
 {!> ../../../docs_src/extras/form/pydantic_dc.py !}